 Unfortunately, the problem most people don't realize is that while they pay half their incomes in taxes, about half the payout from the Federal Government is back to citizens in the form of Social Security, Medicare, Welfare, unemployment, and the like.
 Like it or not, at some time in your life, you will be suckling at the government teat yourself, if you are an average middle-class American.

 And that is assuming that you do not derive your income in whole or in part, directly or indirectly from government sources.
-If you are a Libertarian, and work for Boeing, Lockheed-Martin, or any other government contractor, you really area hypocrite.
+If you are a Libertarian, and work for Boeing, Lockheed-Martin, or any other government contractor, you really are a hypocrite.
 And even if you just run a cafe down the street from the Lockheed plant, you really are deriving most of your income from government largess.
 Be careful of what you wish for!

-And even if you don't live off the government dole, directly or indirectly, you will likely drive on a government-paved road, use the services of people educated in government- paid schools, and be defended by a government-paid military.
+And even if you don't live off the government dole, directly or indirectly, you will likely drive on a government-paved road, use the services of people educated in government-paid schools, and be defended by a government-paid military.
 The government does provide a whole host of services to you, like it or not.
 And most of these are services that cannot be replicated by the private sector.

 Everyone, I believe, should be given a paid vacation to Costa Rica, to see what happens when you lower taxes to nothing.
 The roads there are atrocious, and going anywhere more than 30 mph is risking death.
 Want to drown government in a bathtub?
 Fine.
 But I'd rather not live in a third-world country.

-And the entire philosophy negates the idea that the creation of our Democratic, Federal-style government is one of the greatest achievements of the last 200 years.
+The entire philosophy negates the idea that the creation of our Democratic, Federal-style government is one of the greatest achievements of the last 200 years.
 We decry gridlock in Washington and pork-barrel spending, but fail to realize that, compared to most of the planet, this is as good as it gets.
 And moreover, the things we are complaining about are not far different than those complained about in 1950, or 1900 or even 1850.

-The argument is that providing low-cost flood insurance for coastal areas - as well as disaster relief - promotes people to build and buy in low-level flood-prone zones.
+The argument against FEMA is that providing low-cost flood insurance for coastal areas - as well as disaster relief - promotes people to build and buy in low-level flood-prone zones.
 As someone who lives at 11 feet 5-1/2" above sea level (6.5" away from the FEMA flood insurance cutoff level - yes, we measured) I have to, ironically, agree.
 Subsidized flood insurance does allow us to live here, inexpensively, although insurance costs are still about $2500 a year overall - for flood, fire and wind.
 They were $3000 a year with another company - and I seriously thought about moving to reduce the cost.
 If the cost were not subsidized and say, $5000 a year, well, I would think harder about moving to higher ground.
 And builders would think harder about building on stilts or raised ground.

 Paul also believes in eliminating safety standards for cars, arguing that the "market" will decide what is an acceptable level of safety.
 Again, in the abstract, it sounds nice - after all, who would sell an unsafe car, say, the Pinto, the Corvair, or the VW Beetle?
 And while you could always sue the manufacturer after your husband is burned to death in a fiery crash, it really is too late to bring him back.
 And guess what?
-These Libertarians are usually the first to decry "unnecessary litigation".
+These Libertarians are usually the first to decry "unnecessary litigation."

 The idea that the average person on the street will properly perceive safety and risks of high technology is flawed.
 Most will gravitate toward low price, gaudy features, and a loud exhaust.
 If crash requirements were eliminated tomorrow, airbags would exit cars the day after.